GearHost/Docs/docs/manage-email-accounts.md

 #Manage your email mailboxes
-This article explains how to manage your SmarterMail mailbox email accounts.
-If you need to learn how to activate email for a domain click [here](https://www.gearhost.com/documentation/enable-email).
+This article explains how to manage your SmarterMail mailbox email accounts such as adding a new mailbox, changing the password of an existing mailbox or modifying anything else regarding a mailbox.
+You must first have [email enabled on your domain](https://www.gearhost.com/documentation/enable-email).

 ###Login to your SmarterMail
 Management of your mailboxes is done using web mail by logging into your web mail as a domain administrator.
 If you are unsure who is a domain administrator you can always log in as the primary domain administrator which can be changed as well.